Tips Bulletin

 Scallions are often the leaves of regular onions (Allium cepa) before the onions form large bulbs.
 In terms of when to harvest scallions, pick the green shoots from immature onions.

 Alternatively, grow perennial non-bulbing onions, like Allium fistulosum.
-Have you been wondering when to pick scallions?
+Have you been wondering which season is best to pick green onions in?
 Pick leaves as needed, or harvest the entire plant and start a new one from seeds or bulbs.

 Tips for Harvesting Scallions